 Have you been subjected to false sexual claims or allegations?
 If so, you should know this is a serious legal matter, even if those claims are utterly false.

 Without proper legal representation, persons facing false sex assault claims can find themselves spending up to two years in jail or up to 99 years in prison as well as paying fines of $10,000.
-If you or a loved one have been charged with a sex crime, contact the Neal Davis Law Firm immediately for a free and confidential legal review of your case.
+If you or a loved one have been charged with a sex crime, contact the Neal Davis Law Firm immediately for a confidential legal review of your case.

 False Sex Claims Are Surprisingly Common